spacetelescope/jwst/docs/jwst/cube_build/main.rst

 Instrument Information
 ----------------------
 The JWST integral field unit (IFU) spectrographs obtain simultaneous spectral and spatial data on a relatively compact region of the sky.

-The MIRI Medium Resolution Spectrometer (MRS) consists of four IFU's providing four simultaneous and overlapping fields of view ranging from ~3.3" x 3.7" to ~7.2" x 7.7" and covering a wavelength range of 5-28 microns.
-The optics system for the four IFU's is split into two paths.
-One path is dedicated to the two short wavelength IFU's and the other one handles the two longer wavelength IFU's.
+The MIRI Medium Resolution Spectrometer (MRS) consists of four IFUs providing simultaneous and overlapping fields of view ranging from ~3.3" x 3.7" to ~7.2" x 7.7" and covering a wavelength range of 5-28 microns.
+The optics system for the four IFUs is split into two paths.
+One path is dedicated to the two short wavelength IFUs and the other one handles the two longer wavelength IFUs.
 There is one 1024 x 1024 detector for each path.
 Light entering the MRS is spectrally separated into four channels by dichroic mirrors.
 Each of these channels has its own IFU that divides the image into several slices.
 Each slice is then dispersed using a grating spectrograph and imaged on one half of a detector.
 While